apmcleod/met-align/README.md

 ### Temperley File Modifications
-The misc corpus contains noteB files from (David Temperley)[http://www.link.cs.cmu.edu/melisma/melisma2003/nbfiles/misc/], to which I have added a single line at the beginning of the form `Bar bpb sbpb a`, where `bpb` is the number of beats per bar, `sbpb` is the number of sub beats per beat, and `a` is the anacrusis length, in sub beats.
+The misc corpus contains noteB files from [David Temperley](http://www.link.cs.cmu.edu/melisma/melisma2003/nbfiles/misc/), to which I have added a single line at the beginning of the form `Bar bpb sbpb a`, where `bpb` is the number of beats per bar, `sbpb` is the number of sub beats per beat, and `a` is the anacrusis length, in sub beats.